expede/awesome-relay/README.md

   - [Relay 102: Mutations](https://medium.com/@clayallsopp/relay-102-mutations-d8b471a4730e#.i9vuv3vxl) - A follow up to "Relay 101" concentrating on mutations.
 - [Facebook Relay talk - Lunch and Learn session](https://www.youtube.com/watch?v=sP3n-nht0Xo) - Walkthrough of building a simple app, and demonstration of [GraphiQL](https://github.com/graphql/graphiql).
 - [A Beginner's Guide to Relay Mutations](http://blog.pathgather.com/blog/a-beginners-guide-to-relay-mutations) - Mutations in depth.
+- [Learn Relay](https://learnrelay.org/) - Shows you how to make a Pokemon-themed CRUD app, providing a personal, cloud-based GraphQL backend so you can focus on the client-side code.

 ## Overviews
 - [React Data Fetching with Relay](http://www.sitepoint.com/react-data-fetching-with-relay/) - Clear conceptual overview of Relay's moving parts and magic.